EUPHW daily themes

 Join the movement for mental health

-For Wednesday of the European Public Health Week 2026, we invite practitioners, policymakers, researchers, educators, and community actors to share initiatives that strengthen the bridge between public health, primary care, and society.
+For Wednesday of the European Public Health Week 2026, we invite practitioners, policymakers, researchers, educators, and community actors to share initiatives that strengthen mental health promotion, prevention, and care across public health, primary care, and community settings.

 This may include:

-School-based mental health promotion and early identification programmes
+School-based mental health promotion, early identification, and resilience-building programmes

-Local referral networks reducing waiting times between services
+Coordinated referral systems reducing waiting times between primary care, specialised care, and social services

 Digital mental health tools embedded within primary care pathways

-Peer-support or community-led initiatives addressing stigma and social isolation
+Peer-support and community-led initiatives addressing stigma, loneliness, and social isolation

 References